 - My Car Hates Me: Porky has a hard time shooting his own rifle.
 Daffy is able to shoot the rifle with no problem however, and the rifle even fires a round by just bouncing off a floor.
 It seems that the rifle fails to respond only when Porky tries shooting it.

-- Oh, Crap!: Porky's dog has this reaction after accidentally swallowing Porky's duck call when Porky (whose attempt to use it had gotten them shot at), as the call goes off every time the dog hiccups; leading to Porky and the dog being forced to flee while under siege from the other hunters firing at them.
+- Oh, Crap!: Porky's dog has this reaction after accidentally swallowing Porky's duck call when Porky (whose attempt to use it had gotten them shot at) slams the duck call to the ground in frustration, as the call goes off every time the dog hiccups; leading to Porky and the dog being forced to flee while under siege from the other hunters firing at them.

 - Public Domain Soundtrack: The opening uses the classic tune "A-Hunting I Will Go" and at one point, some fishes get drunk and appropriately sing the classic drunk song "Moonlight Bay".